DawnEver/MacScrips/QuickOpen/readme.md

 Hating files prefixed with "." accumulating in User path,I decided take a different route.

 I planned to maintain profile file ('~/.quickopen') in User path,but an absolutely different idea catch me now.Placing all quickopens in work directory(usr/local/bin) and prefixing each with "o-" to distinguish.Then quickopen list is easy to get and I don't need to design a complex sync system to get list updated when user delete quickopen system via other ways.

+By coincidence, I find script 'open [alias]'in terminal will create a new terminal window and cd to its source directory.So I don't need to battle with subshell and tupe in shell.So I create a collection of targetPath alias named *alias*. in '~/.quickopen/alias'
+However.I found the difference between aliases created by `ln -s` and finder,and my flame estinguished in face of the gap between Aliases and Symbolic links